salvioli/deep-rl-tennis/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

 1. Decompress the archive at your preferred location (e.g. in this repository working copy).
 1. Open Report.ipynb notebook
 1. Write your path to the pre-compiled unity environment executable as indicated in the notebook.
-1. Follow the instructions in `Tennis.ipynb` to get an environment introduction and to see two random agents playing tennis.
+1. Follow the instructions in `Report.ipynb` to get an environment introduction and to see my proposed solution to the task.
-1. **TODO**